marsgroves/CYBERSECURITY/Splunk/splunk.md

 ![splunk](images/splunk5.png)

-^^ This is to show you that I know how to create an alert.
+^^ This is an example of how I created an alert.